-Top 10 tips for living as an Expat in Mexico
+Top 10 tips for living in the Yucatan

 The best place to live in Mexico is on the Yucatan coast